-Radford is just 36 miles southwest of the city of Roanoke, Virginia, and within easy driving distance of many mid-East Coast metropolitan areas.
+Radford is just 36 miles southwest of the city of Roanoke, Virginia, and within an easy driving distance of many mid-East Coast metropolitan areas.
 Richmond is only a three and a half hour drive, while Washington, D.C., and the Tidewater area are only about four and a half hours away.
 View road conditions in Virginia.

 From Interstate 81, take Exit 109 onto Route 177/Tyler Avenue into Radford.
 At the third traffic light, turn right onto Jefferson Street.
 At the next traffic light, turn left onto East Main Street.
 The main university entrance will be on your left, at the intersection with University Drive.